-STEP 11: Review or Edit Settings
+STEP 12: Review or Edit Settings

 View a summary of your scan settings, plus estimates for the total scan time, number of batteries needed and total number of photos.
 You must have at least five photos to begin a scan.
-Review your current settings and make any edits before the scan begins.